-Progress

-The service was mobilised and launched successfully during Covid.
+Progress The service was mobilised and launched successfully during Covid.
 Despite the operational challenges of the pandemic, early progress has been very positive: the team has already supported around 70 individuals.
-A progression coach supports the participant to stabilise their accommodation or find alternative accommodation - and then works closely with participants to build their confidence and resilience.
-The support uses a holistic approach to improve financial stability and engagement in meaningful activity, while supporting the overall wellbeing of the participants.
+A progression coach supports the participants to stabilise their accommodation or find alternative accommodation - and then works closely with them to build their confidence and resilience.
+The support uses a holistic approach to improve financial stability and engagement in meaningful activity, while supporting the overall well-being of the participants.
+X Thrive (NE Lincs) Social prescribing programme supporting people with long-term health conditions Thesis Over 15 million people in the UK suffer from long-term health conditions (LTCs), with most experiencing poorer health outcomes and reduced quality of life as a result.

-PORTFOLIO CASE STUDY

-XThrive (NE Lincs)

-Social prescribing programme supporting people with long-term health conditions

-Thesis

-Over 15 million people in the UK suffer from long-term health conditions (LTCs), with most experiencing poorer health outcomes and reduced quality of life as a result.
 They are also proportionally higher users of health services: 70% of national NHS spend is on patients with LTCs.

-Investment

-In North-East Lincolnshire, we are supporting a social prescribing programme called Thrive, which

-works with individuals with one or more LTCs to address the social and environmental factors underpinning health and well-being.
+Investment In North-East Lincolnshire, we are supporting a social prescribing programme called Thrive, which AT A GLANCE people have started the programme Healthier Lives improvement in 95% well-being at the 12-month mark we'll-being at the 3 social prescribing projects Bridges has now supported works with individuals with one or more LTCs to address the social and environmental factors underpinning health and well-being.
 Link workers from our delivery partner Centre4 support participants to engage with community activities and social groups, helping them to improve their lifestyle and secure access to specialist services.
 Progress Thrive, which builds on our successful Ways to Wellness social prescribing project in Newcastle, has already worked with over 500 people (despite the limitations of the pandemic), with a focus on improved health and well-being, and reduced utilisation of primary health care services.
 Since the service launched, it has been re-designed (based on participant feedback) to take a more flexible approach, allowing participants to create their own groups and activities rather than being limited to those already on offer elsewhere.